sapio-lang/sapio/docs/DEVELOPMENT.md

 The scripts use Cargo's default target directories.
 The WASM script also runs the inscription plugin's native artifact/signing tests and compiles a 521-byte inscription through the real guest ABI.
 See [inscription validation](INSCRIPTIONS.md).

+The pinned fork's Rust suite passes 157 tests, including 51 inscription tests.
+Its dedicated node job separately checks reveals against Bitcoin Core 31.1: five valid transactions are accepted and 21 invalid variants are rejected.
+These ordinary Taproot checks run in the fork repository and do not require a node for Sapio's commands above.
+The [fork's validation guide][fork-inscriptions] provides the fixture build and isolated regtest commands.

 For a faster native compiler example: